 Damien Williams is an instructor and writer who examines the intersections of pop culture, weird science, and the practical applications of occult theory.
 He is programming chair for the Comics and Popular Arts Academic Conference at Dragon Con.

 Matt Woomer is creative director of Blue Mammoth Games, makers of the popular platform fighter Brawlhalla His game credits include the MMOs City of Heroes, City of Villains, Global Agenda, and Dungeon Blitz.

 Bryan Young is a writer and journalist who literally wrote the book on Dragon Con with Lost at the Con and writes for Star Wars Insider, StarWars.com, and Big Shiny Robot!

 Jean-Paul Gagnon, popularly known to millions of game players as Zazul, is the Customer Support Manager and Purgatorio Ringmaster of Doom and Destiny for Artix Entertainment, LLC.

 Miss Mecha Zero

-Miss Mecha Zero (Jessie) is a video game developer and writer.
-She has written for Phoenix Labs in Vancouver and was a Production Coordinator on League of Legends where she shipped features including Team Builder and Custom Item Sets.
+Miss Mecha Zero (Jessie) is a video game developer and writer who has written for Phoenix Labs in Vancouver and was a production coordinator on League of Legends.